DringoK/kissPhoto/docs/manual.md

 - open a file with menu file/open...
 - or drag a file to the left section of the application (the file table)

-kissPhoto will open the directory of the file and selects the file
+kissPhoto will open the complete directory of the file and selects the file

 Use the main menu or context menu to start a function of kissPhoto.

-Hereby you will also learn the shortcuts which make editing very effective!
-Many of them are based on windows products (e.g. F5 starts presentation mode, F2 edit mode, ...)
+### Showing Media
+If the currently selected file is a media file (sound, picture or video) it is shown immediately
+- use +/- or ctrl-Mouse Wheel to zoom in/out
+- use F5 for full screen, use tab to push the full screen to the next screen
+- use context menu for further options

 ### Editing
 Double Click an entry in the file table or press F2 to start inplace editing.

-If multiple files are selected and you start editing you enter the mass renaming dialog.
+If multiple files are selected and you start editing you will get to the mass renaming dialog.

+####Numbering
+- use Ctrl-N for numbering all files
+- find more numbering options in the edit menu  (just selected files, step size, starting with, ...)
+- because kissPhoto parses the filenames renumbering does not change the other parts of the filenames :-)

 ###Save your changes
 Your files will not be changed unless you save your changes.